Complexity of Jelly-No and Hanano games with various constraints: JELLY with black jellies and no bound on the size of the board

 This concludes our proof of Theorem \ref{JellyPHard}. \end{proof}

 Note that if we use black jellies for all the edges other than $e$, then we only need |V| + 1 colours for our reduction: one for each vertex of $G$ and one for $e$.
 If we forbid the use of black jellies, then since vertex gadgets use three extra jellies at most, we need to add at most $3 \cdot |V|$ colours for those and one colour for each edge so we need at most $4 \cdot |V| + |E|$ colours for the entire reduction.

-With some modifications in the gadgets, this result can actually be strengthened by reducing the number of colours for jellies other than the black jellies to only one.
+With some modifications in the gadgets, we can strengthen this result by reducing the number of colours for jellies other than black jellies to only one.

-\subsection{\textsc{Jelly} with one colour and black jellies}
+\subsection{JELLY with one colour and black jellies}

 In this section, we slightly modify the previous proof so as to prove the following result: